COOLMSF/linux-insides/Booting/linux-bootstrap-1.md

         ENTRY_INTO32 _cfunc32flat_handle_post   // Normal entry point
 ```

-where ENTRY_INTO32 is a macro, let's find it,
+where ENTRY_INTO32 is a macro.
+Let's find it,

 ```
 ➜  src git:(ef88eea) ✗ grep "ENTRY_INTO32" -r *